ddemidov/vexcl/README.md

 Users may also define custom stencil operators.
 This may be of use if, for example, the operator is nonlinear.
 The definition of a stencil operator looks very similar to a definition of a custom function.
-The only difference is that the stencil operator constructor accepts a vector of OpenCL command queues.
+The only difference is that the stencil operator constructor accepts a vector of command queues.
 The following example implements the nonlinear operator `y(i) = sin(x(i) - x(i - 1)) + sin(x(i+1) - sin(x(i))`:
 ~~~{.cpp}